-Since its creation on February 8, 1910, The Boy Scouts of America (BSA) has long been an organization dedicated to building character and teaching valuable skills to young boys.
+Since its creation on February 8, 1910, the Boy Scouts of America (BSA) has long been an organization dedicated to building character and teaching valuable skills to young boys.
 However, over the years, numerous allegations of sexual abuse by troop leaders and other members have come to light.
-In response to these allegations, the BSA has established a Scouting Settlement Trust of $2.46 billion to compensate the survivors.
+In response to these decades-old abuse allegations, the BSA has established a Scouting Settlement Trust of $2.46 billion to compensate the survivors.
 This fund aims to provide justice and financial relief to those affected while encouraging the BSA to implement necessary reforms to prevent future abuse.

 Boy Scout Lawsuit Updates